 Health Economics Research

-Well-being, resilience, prosperity: health is not a cost, it’s an investment.
+Well-being, resilience, prosperity: health is an investment, not a cost.
 Yet all too often discussions on healthcare systems fail to recognize the value of a healthy population – for citizens, societies, and economies.
-Our health economics research is shifting the paradigm towards seeing health for what it really is: an investment.
+Our health economics research makes the importance of health investments measurable throughout the world.

 - Measure the size, impact, and significance of the Health Economy and its subsectors (Industrial Health Economy, Service and Support, and Healthcare Economy)